 Here are your options for home care — from the least intensive to the most skilled levels of in-home care.
 Keep in mind that training and licensing requirements, as well as costs, vary by state.

-What they do: Companions provide friendship, conversation, and mental stimulation for their elderly clients.
+What they do: Companion caregivers provide friendship, conversation and mental stimulation for their aging clients.
 This can literally be a lifesaver for seniors who live on their own, says Rochester.
 “Loneliness in the elderly is a huge contributor to poor health and even death,” she points out.
 “Human interaction is incredibly important, especially if family members don’t live nearby.”
-The companion may also help with shopping, driving, light housework, watering plants, and cooking, but will not do any hands-on care or grooming.
+The companion may also help with shopping, driving, light housework, watering plants and cooking, but will not do any hands-on care or grooming.

 Training: No special schooling or licensing is required, though some companion-care agencies may have their own training program.
 “Agencies have a lot of really good workers who are often actors, artists or writers, who are used to working their schedule around the needs of the client — but most importantly, they like working with older adults,” says Avitabile.
 You may also find a college student, a neighbor, a member of your loved one’s church or synagogue who is a good fit for the job.

 Cost: According to Salary.com, the national average hourly wage in 2022 for companion care is $13 per hour.